nickdoucette24/capstone/README.md

 - Formula 1 Fans:
   - Who have an interest in learning more
   - Who want to see more live stats when watching a race
-  - Who want to dive into the statistical history of the sport
   - Who want a reliable site which allows them to follow the sport
   - Who like the idea of having a profile with custom data tracking, as well as a custom theme.